Image Credit: nobeastsofierce/Shutterstock.com

 Carbon nanotubes have unique optical absorption properties and differ from those found in bulk materials.
 However, given the high aspect ratio of nanotubes, many of their properties are only applicable to one direction along the nanotube.
 These unique absorption properties also arise because carbon nanotubes can often be classified as a metal or a semiconductor, depending on its orientation.

 Light will elastically scatter through a carbon nanotube, but it will scatter in an anisotropic fashion.
-This is attributed to carbon nanotubes possessing non-linear refractive properties (third order non-linearity).
+This is attributed to carbon nanotubes possessing non-linear refractive properties (third-order nonlinearity).
 These non-linear optical properties arise because the delocalized π-electrons only have a 1D motion within a fixed lattice configuration.
-These third order non-linear optical properties can also give rise to other phenomenon, such as third harmonic generation (THG), optical Kerr effect, self-focusing and phase conjugation.
+These third-order non-linear optical properties can also give rise to another phenomenon, such as third-harmonic generation (THG), optical Kerr effect, self-focusing, and phase conjugation.

-Carbon nanotube can be employed as part of a sensor to detect various biomolecules, such as those that detect DNA, glucose, hydrogen peroxide, adenosine triphosphate (ATP), nitrogen monoxide and various proteins.
-To make them more biocompatible, carbon nanotubes are often functionalized with organic molecules, or are composited into a biocompatible matrix.
+A carbon nanotube can be employed as part of a sensor to detect various biomolecules, such as those that detect DNA, glucose, hydrogen peroxide, adenosine triphosphate (ATP), nitrogen monoxide, and various proteins.
+To make them more biocompatible, carbon nanotubes are often functionalized with organic molecules or are composited into a biocompatible matrix.
 There are various types of carbon nanotube optical sensors to date, and it is perhaps the widest application area that exploits the optical properties of carbon nanotubes.

 Carbon nanotubes can be used as part of an optical rectenna– which is a device that converts freely propagating electromagnetic waves (at defined optical frequencies) into a direct current (DC).
 This is a process known as rectification.